Occidental College: Student life

 At the beginning of every school year, freshmen participate in convocation, a formal ceremony welcoming new students to the college in which the faculty wear their full academic regalia and students don robes.
 Founders Day is celebrated annually at the school on April 20, the day in 1887 when Occidental's incorporation papers were officially signed by the California Secretary of State.

-For the first three years at Occidental, all students are guaranteed housing on campus and for seniors it is optional.
-Freshmen do not get to choose where they live; the Office of Residential Education & Housing Services arranges housing by pairing students based on a short form students fill in the summer before they arrive on campus.
-The Occidental College dorm life consists of 13 co-ed residential housing facilities.

-After a student's first year, he or she can choose to live in a number of dorms that house sophomores, juniors, and seniors; one-third of all these halls are reserved for each grade.
-These dorms include Newcomb Hall, Wylie Hall, Erdman Hall, Haines Hall, Rangeview Hall and Stearns Hall.

-There are also themed-living communities which consist of the Multicultural Hall in Pauley (open to all years), all-women housing (Berkus House, named after alumnus Dave Berkus), Food Justice house, and several communities and support and uplift the experiences of students of color and LGBTQIA students.
+There are also themed-living communities which consist of the Multicultural Hall in Pauley (open to all years), all-women housing (Berkus House, named after alumnus Dave Berkus), Food Justice house, and several communities that support and uplift the experiences of students of color and LGBTQIA students.

-Student activities

-Occidental College has various student-run clubs, organizations and ventures such as the Green Bean Coffee Lounge, organic garden, and the student-managed bike sharing and repairing program.
-There are also traditional groups such as glee club, Greek organizations, and student media outlets.

 Media

 The campus newspaper is The Occidental, an independent, student-run publication.
 It has been published continuously since 1893.
-As of the 2019–20 school year, The Occidental publishes biweekly in print and weekly online.

 KOXY is a student-run campus radio station, in operation in the 1960s and 1970s, and again since 2000.
 It originally operated on the frequency 104.7 in and around campus from 1968 to 2009, but switched to only being available by webstream in 2009.
 KOXY sponsors several on-campus events.

-In 2010, Occidental College launched a TV station called CatAList, launched by then-students Daniel Watson and Raffy Cortina; Cortina was also the first Occidental student to be awarded with a Student Academy Award from the Academy of Motion Picture Arts and Sciences for his short Bottled Up.
-The station produces 20–30 minutes of student-run content weekly on a variety of topics.
+In 2010, students launched a TV station called CatAList; The station produces 20–30 minutes of student-run content weekly.